As Supervisors we are here to help with your academic and professional development.

 You can talk to us about academic and pastoral issues.
 If you are feeling lost, worried about your studies, or falling behind, come to us for advice and guidance.

-We will also work with the Student Wellbeing Service to help you find the right type of support.
+We will also work with the mental health and wellbeing services to help you find the right type of support.

 Things we can't help with